Tsardines/computer-crafter/README.md

-# computer-crafter
+# pc-wizard

 #### _Conception and Inspiration_
 I've decided to create a variation of the popular computer building website, PC Part Picker, and turn it into a minimalistic but easy-to-use app.
-For the time being, it's named the equally-catchy "Computer Crafter".
+For the time being, it's named the equally-catchy "PC Wizard".

 When researching project ideas I came across a similar site that a GA alum built, using Express and Node, and I realized that making my own version was definitely a possibility.
 But unlike their project, mine will be built with Rails, primarily due to the ease of building components, the backend, and user auth.